ucsb-cs148-s21/1pm-t2-food-bank/docs/MANUAL.md

 ![image](https://user-images.githubusercontent.com/72473351/119704469-8aa6bc00-be0c-11eb-8fb4-bec9ff4da1eb.png)

 ### Contact Us Page
-- This is where you can send an message to staff.
+- This is where you can send messages to staff.
+Please fill in the required information in order to send the message successfully.
 ![image](https://user-images.githubusercontent.com/72473351/119703293-3fd87480-be0b-11eb-9741-7e890ce96465.png)

 - If a message is sent successfully, you will receive a notification and an auto-reply email.